-Mandatory Alcohol and Other Drug Counselor Certification is required for all those who provide counseling services in any program that is licensed or certified by the California Department of Health Care Services or DHCS.
+Alcohol and Other Drug Counselor Certification is required by law for all those who provide counseling services in any program that is licensed or certified by the California Department of Health Care Services or DHCS.
 (California Code of Regulations, Title 9, Section 13000, et seq., as effective on April 1, 2005).
-The regulations are available at www.adp.ca.gov.
+The regulations are available at www.dhcs.ca.gov.

-There are nine AOD counselor certifying organizations recognized by the California Department of Health Care Services (DHCS) and the California Association of DUI Treatment Programs (CADTP) is one of several.
-As required in the regulations, all nine are currently accredited by the Institute for Credentialing Excellence (ICE), formerly, National Commission for Certifying Organizations (NCCA).
+The California Association of DUI Treatment Programs (CADTP) is one of three AOD counselor certifying organizations (CO) recognized by the California Department of Health Care Services (DHCS), Substance Use Disorder (SUD) Compliance Division.
+As required in the regulations, all CO's are currently accredited by the Institute for Credentialing Excellence (ICE), a part of the National Commission for Certifying Agencies (NCCA).

 CADTP’s Requirements to become a Certified Alcohol and Other Drug Counselor (CAODC™):

-1. Within six months of being employed as a counselor in a DHCS licensed or certified program, or when six months service as such has accumulated, an applicant must register with and submit a signed code of ethics to CADTP for certification.
+1. Before being employed as a counselor in a DHCS licensed or certified program an applicant must register with and submit a signed code of ethics to CADTP for certification.